jeffreycwitt/hn202/docs/class-15.md

 ## A puzzle

-In the poem, the narrator clearly has a Christian voice, and in some moments he appears to criticize the Anglo-Saxons past.
+In the poem, the narrator clearly has a Christian voice, and in some moments he appears to criticize the Anglo-Saxon past.
 Most famously: lines 170-180, p.
 7.

 > "Those were hard times, heart-breaking <br/>
 for the prince of the Shieldings; powerful counsellors, <br/>